-Nevertheless, Antel’s Fibre-to-the-Home (FttH) project is by far the most ambitious broadband effort in Latin America.
-In fact, it promises to be one of the most impressive in the world.
+Antel’s Fibre-to-the-Home (FttH) program is by far the most ambitious broadband effort in Latin America.
 Together with the FttH network, the opening of a new submarine cable system (Bicentenario) in early 2012 has helped boost Uruguay’s internet download speed.
 International bandwidth tripled as a result of the cable landing.

 Antel was also one of the first companies in the region to launch commercial LTE services.
-The LTE network is intended to supplement FttH broadband in areas where the latter is not available.
-According to plan, all of Uruguay’s population should have access, eventually, to either LTE, or FttH, or both.
+The LTE network supplements FttH broadband in areas where the latter is not available.
+It is intended that the entire population will have access to either LTE, FttH, or both technologies.

 Three players compete in the Uruguayan mobile market: Antel, Telefónica’s Movistar, and América Móvil’s Claro.
 Antel is the mobile market leader, followed by Movistar.